 In addition, up to 9 credits of coursework may be transferred from other accredited graduate programs and from Non-degree Seeking Student status at UMCP.

-See the iSchool’s Declarations, Forms & Waivers page for further instructions for transferring credits or taking courses in other departments, at other University System of Maryland institutions, or at other Washington Metropolitan Area consortium institutions.
+See the iSchool’s Graduate Policies, Forms, and Handbooks page for further instructions for transferring credits or taking courses in other departments, at other University System of Maryland institutions, or at other Washington Metropolitan Area consortium institutions.